orbisgis/lczexplore/README.md

 # Other (experimental) functions
 These functions are used in the PAENDORA 2 project but may not be generic enough or robust enough for other uses.
-`LCZgroup2` : allows to group some LCZ levels into a level named by the user (for instance to group all compact LCZ, or all vegetation LCZ...)
+`groupLCZ` : allows to group some LCZ levels into a level named by the user (for instance to group all compact LCZ, or all vegetation LCZ...)
 `fetchLCZ` : allows the download and unzip of LCZ files.
 The user can specify the URL where the function should seek the data.